 - Frank Robitaille, executive vice president of Armstrong/Robitaille/Riegle

 Lockton associates were honored for more than 50 years of giving back to communities.
 Associates with Lockton’s Pacific Series reportedly contribute an avearge of 5,000 hours and nearly $1 million annually to improve communities.
 For its 50th anniversary, Lockton launched a campaingn to donate 50,000 hours of volunteer service to children’s charities over the course of the year.

 Noonan accepted an honorary IICF grant on behalf of International Medical Corps, an international relief and development charity he personally supports.
 IMC provides emergency relief, training and healthcare and supplies to children, families and communities impacted by natural disaster, war and conflict or disease.

 Each year the IICF also features a nonprofit and gives a donation to that charity at the gala.

 Jon Axel, managing partner of the Liberty Company Insurance Brokers, introduced the Children’s Bureau as this year’s featured nonprofit.

-IICF has partnered with Sesame Street on early literacy projects to bring books, reading and educational materials to underserved youth.
+IICF has made children a focus of its charitable efforts, including partnering with Sesame Street on early literacy projects to bring books, reading and educational materials to underserved youth.
 The group in the past has used characters like Elmo and the Cooke Monster to promote the cause.